PedroMTQ/helical_pdqueiros/README.md

 - clean up code in models
 - add accelerator to some of the models
 - migrate to hugging face trainer; not sure how feasible it is since some models have some specific internal behaviour
-- Add UV installation
-- Add dependencies grouping, the base pyproject is way too large, e.g.:
+- Add UV installation and dependencies grouping (both very easy wins).
+The base pyproject is way too large, e.g.:
     - dependency group for data processing
     - dependency group per model -> I imagine you also run into compability issues quite often
 - Improve file path management